We’ve all experienced a crucible in our lives, that defining moment where events force you to choose a new path forward.

 That shift in approach led to the Colorado River Cooperative Agreement, signed in 2013 by 18 entities, including Denver Water, Grand County, Summit County and the Colorado River District.
 The agreement’s goal is to protect watersheds in the Colorado River Basin while allowing Denver Water to pursue future water supplies, including expanding Gross Reservoir.

-“The Gross Reservoir project is a great example of Denver Water considering the impacts of a project on other stakeholders involved, as well as on the environment,” said Martin.
+“The Gross Reservoir project is a great example of Denver Water considering the impacts of a project on other stakeholders involved, as well as on the environment,” Martin said.
 “It really does represent a new way of doing business for us.”

 As for the patience needed to move a water project forward, Martin said the Gross Reservoir project has required that as well.
-Denver Water is now nearing its 15th year in the permitting process.
+Denver Water began the permitting process in 2003.

 “We actually extended the Environmental Impact Statement process by about five years because a number of stakeholders had questions,” Martin said.
 “When you make a commitment to collaboration, you must have the patience to back it up.
 It’s been a long process, but I think we’ve done it the right way.”

-The next milestone in the project comes with the anticipated approval by the Federal Energy Regulatory Commission of Denver Water’s hydropower license amendment application later this year.
+The next milestone in the project comes with the anticipated approval by the Federal Energy Regulatory Commission of Denver Water’s hydropower license amendment application.
 The entire project is expected to be completed in 2025.

 That would be 36 years after Denver Water experienced the crucible of Two Forks.
 Patience, indeed.